zahracolt/NFT-Minting-on-Polygon/README.md

 # NFT-Minting-on-Polygon
-NFT Minting don on Polygon using hardhat
+NFT Minting done on Polygon using hardhat

-To get the code, please switch to 'master'
+To see the code, switch to 'master' branch

-Made an error while pushing it...